gileck/book-reader-app/book-parser/parser/README.md

 module.exports = { validate, /* helper functions */ };
 ```

+### Validation Logging Behavior

+- All detailed validation messages are written to `validation-output.txt` inside the parser run's output directory.
+- The console remains clean and prints only concise summaries, for example:
+  - `❗ Validation failed in step-4: 3 error(s).
+Details: <outputDir>/validation-output.txt`
+  - `   Error breakdown by chapter: 18 (Bibliography): 2, 19: 1`
+  - `⏭️  Validation skipped in step-5: 2 error(s) suppressed.
+See: <outputDir>/validation-output.txt`
+- A structured summary of validation pass/fail per step is also saved to `validation.json` in the output directory.
+- This ensures CI logs and terminal output stay readable, with full details available in files for inspection.

+Note: Sentence termination deliberately ignores spaced ellipses (". . .") so they are not treated as end-of-sentence markers during splitting or validation.

 Main step files import validation functions from the same directory: